United Airlines blasted on Weibo, China's Twitter

 And when it comes to United, boy, are they pissed.

-Chinese users on Weibo are banding together against United, in support of the passenger who had been battered in the clip.
-A comment from a witness in the Washington Post suggesting the passenger was removed because of his Chinese background is getting a lot of attention on Weibo.
+Chinese users on Weibo are banding together against United, in support of the battered passenger.
+A comment from a witness in The Washington Post suggesting the passenger was removed because of his Chinese background is getting a lot of attention on Weibo.

 People in China are calling for a United boycott, showing photos of their cut-up membership cards as proof.
 United's market in China is huge, as the company brags about having the most nonstop US-China flights of any airliner.
-It's already affected their business -- its stock lost nearly $600 million in market value over a single day.
+It's already affected its business: The company's stock lost nearly $600 million in market value in a single day.

-The company has since apologized, and promised to make sure a similar situation never happens again.
-United Airlines CEO Oscar Munoz said the company would announce its investigation's results by April 30.
+United has since apologized, and promised to make sure a similar situation never happens again.
+CEO Oscar Munoz said the company will announce its investigation's results by April 30.